Heavy0strich/EE547/README.md

 # Solving LQR for a pendulum cart

-Using the dynamic Equations and find the state space representation of the system.
+Using the dynamic Equations of the pendulum cart sytem and find the state space representation of the system.

-We then linearize the above non-linear equation and write the equations in terms of
+Then linearize the non-linear equation and write the equations as a first order differential Equation.

 We then find the optimal input u by solving the LQR problem for the above dynamics with R = 6 and Q = [